MortenTsinakov/n2rv/README.md

 - Various optimization algorithms
 - Various weight initialization techniques

-(check documentation to see the full list of implemented activation functions, loss functions etc.)
+(check documentation to see the full list of implemented components)

 #### Technologies used